 Empowering your employees allows you to make more informed decisions at a lower level of the company hierarchy, where employees are faced with these issues and problems every day and have unique views on how to solve them.

 Empowered employees usually perform better and are more loyal to the company.

-When you provide employees with tools and resources to manage their project, handle issues and perform to reach their goals, benefits are there not only for the employee, by for the whole company, just to name a few:
+When you provide employees with tools and resources to manage their project, handle issues and perform to reach their goals, benefits are there not only for the employee, but for the whole company.
+To name a few: